WE ARE NOW HIRING FOR THE POSITION

 The Chatham-Kent Police Service strives to attract, identify and hire the best available candidates and thereby ensure those candidates will contribute to the professionalism of our organization.
 The CKPS Recruit Selection testing is an important component of our selection process as it assists us to identify the best candidates.

-Requirements for Police Cadets
+Requirements for Police Cadets/Constables and Special Constables

-- Be at least 21 years of age.
+- Be at least 18 years of age.

 - Be physically and mentally able to perform the duties of the position, having regard for his or her own safety and the safety of the public.